glasnt/blog/_posts/2015-11-26-puppet-overrides-and-aoe.md

 This also extends to other classes.
 For example, `Archive::Download { timeout => 300 }` will allow you to extend the default timeout for all calls to `archive::download`, even if they are wrapped within other classes.

 The mnemonic to remember this is the rubyism for constants, e.g. `Class::Thing` vs `module::thing`.
 At least I'm pretty sure it is.
 There's still a lot of rubyisms in Puppet, even if they are changing the base language server side.

+Update: as an aside, errors in a giant `puppet apply` can be found by `grep (err) <filename>`.
+Also, `--detailed-exitcodes` might be a helpful flag depending how complex your setup is.